Extending Latent Basis Growth Model to Explore Joint Development in the Framework of Individual Measurement Occasions: Model Evaluation

 \section{Model Evaluation}

-We want to evaluate the proposed parallel LBGM using Monte Carlo simulation studies with the goal to examine how the proposed model works through performance measures, including the relative bias, the empirical standard error (SE), the relative root-mean-square error (RMSE), and the empirical coverage probability for a nominal $95\%$ confidence interval of each parameter.
-We provide the definitions and estimates of these four performance metrics in Table \ref{tbl:metric}.
+We aim to assess the effectiveness of the proposed parallel LBGM by employing Monte Carlo simulation studies.
+Specifically, we examine the model's performance using several metrics: the relative bias, the empirical standard error (SE), the relative root-mean-square error (RMSE), and the empirical coverage probability for a nominal $95\%$ confidence interval for each parameter.
+These metrics are commonly used in simulation studies to evaluate the performance of statistical methodologies or models.
+The definitions and estimates for these metrics are presented in Table \ref{tbl:metric}.

 \tablehere{1}